masschallenge/django-accelerator/README.md

 ## Overview

-The package supports two modes of use, in two different django apps:
+The package supports two modes of use, in two different Django apps:

 - `accelerator_abstract` - abstract models, declaring all the fields
 and relationships between the Base-models.
 All the models were made to